-That doesn’t leave us much to go on.
-But it looks like Fable 4 is going to have a lot of the tonal elements that made up the Fable games but likely with a larger and more detailed world delivered courtesy of the power of the Xbox Series X. We’ve done a bit of digging to bring you what we know about Fable 4 so far, including a heavy dose of speculation.
-So come with us on that journey to find out more.
+In the meantime, we’ve also gone and done a bit of digging around to bring you what we know about Fable 4 so far, albeit with a heavy dose of speculation.
+So come with us on a journey to find out more about Fable 4.

 Fable 4 trailer

 The only Fable 4 trailer doesn't given much away, though it could be in-engine footage, courtesy of the Xbox Series X's power.
 But we'd definitely expect an open-world game with an atmosphere that's steeped in British dark fairy tale tone.

 Check out the debut trailer for Fable 4 below:

 Before you rush to the comments to complain: no, we don’t know when Fable 4 is going to be released.
 All we know it's in development.
 Regardless, take this as a placeholder for future updates.

 While the trailer of Fable 4 served its purpose to build up hype around the game, it looks like it’s still a long way off.

 This isn't hugely surprising given there was no game footage shown off.
 But thanks to Herve Gengler, a senior games designer working on Fable 4 at Playground Games, we were given the impression that the game won’t be coming out for a couple of years.

 Since then, we've not heard a great deal abut Fable 4 through the grapevine, let alone official sources.
 However, Spencer did note that Fable 4 will be out way before The Elder Scrolls 6.
 But that game is likely years away, so we're not sure Spencer's comments mean a great deal.